 Lewis St. John

-Lewis St. John is a Junior Attorney.
-He acts for international and domestic clients in matters before the Magistrates Court, High Court, and Court of Appeal.
+Lewis St. John is an Attorney representing both international and domestic clients before the Magistrates’ Court, High Court, and Court of Appeal, in addition to his litigation practice.

 Education